Jimmy Dodd (rugby union)

-James Dodd (birth unknown – death unknown) was an English rugby union footballer who played in the 1870s, 1880s and 1890s.
-He played at representative level for Yorkshire, and at club level for Halifax, as a centre, i.e. number 12 or 13.
+James Dodd was an English rugby union footballer who played in the 1870s, 1880s and 1890s.
+He played at representative level for Yorkshire, and at club level for Halifax, as a centre.
 Prior to Tuesday 27 August 1895, Halifax was a rugby union club.

 Background

 Jimmy Dodd was born in Kirkby Lonsdale, Westmorland, England.

 Playing career

-County honours

-Jimmy Dodd won caps for Yorkshire while at Halifax.

-Club career

-Jimmy Dodd made his début for Halifax on Saturday 7 October 1876, and he played his last match for Halifax on Saturday 22 April 1893.
+Dodd won caps for Yorkshire while at Halifax.
+He made his début for Halifax on Saturday 7 October 1876, and he played his last match for Halifax on Saturday 22 April 1893.

 Honoured at Halifax RLFC

 Jimmy Dodd is a Halifax RLFC Hall of Fame inductee.